Best Things to Do in White Sands National Park

 - White Sands Missile Range is located next to White Sands.
 When there are missile range tests, the monument and dunes drive are closed.
 The visitor center does remain open during the closures.
 These closures can happen twice a week for 1-2 hours.
 You can check for scheduled closures on the national park service website.

-- The closest gas station is 13 miles away from the park in Alamogordo so make sure you have enough gas.
+- The closest gas station is 13 miles away from the park in Alamogordo so prepare and fill up gas ahead of your visit.

 Best Things To Do in White Sands National Park